Ivory (Omar Apollo album): Promotion and tours

+Desvelado tour

 Ivory was supported by the Desvelado tour.
 The tour was originally scheduled to be held in 2021, starting from July.
 However, Apollo later rescheduled the tour to 2022 to give him time to complete production of the album.
 The tour officially began on April 5, 2022, in Portland, Oregon at the Crystal Ballroom and concluded on June 16, 2022, in London at KOKO.
 The tour also included two performances at the 2022 Coachella festival on April 15 and 22.

+Prototype tour

 To support the album's deluxe edition, Apollo announced the Prototype tour, in collaboration with Ravyn Lenae.
-The tour will begin on October 21, 2022, in San Diego, California at the Cal Coast Credit Union Open Air Theatre and will conclude on November 29, 2022, in Toronto at the History venue.
+The tour began on October 21, 2022, in San Diego, California at the Cal Coast Credit Union Open Air Theatre and concluded on November 29, 2022, in Toronto at the History venue.

+NPR Tiny Desk

 In September 2022, Apollo made an appearance on NPR's Tiny Desk Concerts, performing "En El Olvido", "Endlessly", "Petrified", and "Evergreen".
 The latter performance helping boost the track's streams.